-% of O wnership Decen nber 31 Investor Investee Main Business 2023 2022 Remark The parent company Hsin Yung Enterprise Corporation Waste treatment, disposal and cogeneration 68.46 68.46 - Super Max Engineering Enterprise Co., Ltd. Waste collection, treatment and disposal 48.13 48.13 Ever Ecove Corporation Waste treatment, disposal and cogeneration 50.06 50.06 - Ming Yu Investment Corporation General investment activities 100.00 100.00 -
+- rtion of ership Decen nber 31 Investor Investee Main Business 2024 2023 Remark The parent company Hsin Yung Enterprise Corporation Waste treatment, disposal and cogeneration 72.36% 68.46% Note 1 The parent company Super Max Engineering Enterprise Co., Ltd. Waste collection, treatment and disposal 48.13% 48.13% Note 2 The parent company Ever Ecove Corporation Waste treatment, disposal and cogeneration 50.06% 50.06% - The parent company Ming Yu Investment Corporation General investment activities 100.00% 100.00% -

-- \ The Company holds a 48.13% interest in Super Max Engineering Enterprise Co., Ltd. The Company occupies more than half of the board's seats and has the practical ability to direct the relevant activities of Super Max Engineering Enterprise Co., Ltd. Therefore, the Company deems it a subsidiary. - b.
+- Note 1: In December 2024, the Company acquired an additional ownership interest in its subsidiary, Hsin Yung Enterprise Corporation, for a total consideration of \$248,908 thousand, resulting in an increase in the ownership interest from 68.46% to 72.36%.
+Details of above transactions are disclosed in Note 29. - Note 2: The Company holds a 48.13% interest in Super Max Engineering Enterprise Co., Ltd. The Company occupies more than half of the board's seats and has the practical ability to direct the relevant activities of Super Max Engineering Enterprise Co., Ltd. Therefore, the Company deems it a subsidiary. - b.
 Subsidiaries excluded from the consolidated financial statements: None.